 Red Maple Sapling plants are only delivered bareroot, during winter (Nov-March).

 All our bareroot plants are measured by their height in centimetres above the ground (the roots aren't measured).

 This big tree has pretty little red and orange flowers on the bare branches in early spring, before the leaves burst.
 The autumn leaf colour is a bright, mottled red and orange and the winged seeds also have pink membranes.
 The tree has an upright habit, with a canopy about half as wide as it is tall, up to 20 metres across.

-This tree was imported to Europe in the 1650's from North America, where is known as Swamp Maple or Soft Maple.
-It likes moist ground, but is isn't really suitable for a proper bog.
+This tree was imported to Europe in the 1650's from North America, where it is known as Swamp Maple or Soft Maple.
+It likes moist ground, but isn't really suitable for a proper bog.

 Red Maples grow well on almost any soil, apart from very poor dry earth or waterlogged sites and they won't give their best autumn colour on chalky ground.

 Red Maple trees are very tough.
 The only essential preparation is to kill the weeds in a strip a metre wide along the planting site: improving the soil should not be necessary.
 If your soil is exceptionally poor and dry, then digging in some well rotted manure and/or compost is worthwhile.

 Remember to water establishing plants during dry weather for at least a year after planting.

 Prepare your site for planting by killing the weeds and grass with Neudorff WeedFree Plus.